 HTTPS everything.
 Make sure all your web content is sitting on https.
 Check through all the URLs inside your site and make sure references to CSS and images etc are all https.
 Https is best practice for websites since Google changed their security status in Google Chrome (and with Firefox also following Google’s lead).

 Use relative URLs instead of absolute URLs.
 For example, to reference an image for your site, use /images/image1.png rather than https://our-site-name.com/images/image1.png

-- Resource access.
-Similar to the font access above, if you have any resources which has an access restriction, add *.static.pageproof.com (API, SDK, image servers etc)
+Resource access.
+If you have any resources which has an access restriction, add *.websites.pageproofusercontent.com (API, SDK, image servers etc)